 Butter Mochi Recipe

-This was my first time making Butter Mochi.
-I always ask someone else to make it.
+My first time making Butter Mochi was an adventure.
+I always asked someone else to make it.
 Doesn’t everything taste better when someone else makes it?
-My sister sent me the recipe and I followed it…
+My sister sent me the recipe and I followed it… The original recipe called for “a block of butter”.

 How much is a block of butter??